 Content editing – also known as developmental editing – focuses on the big-picture issues in a manuscript, including plot, structure, setting, characterisation, historical authenticity, and overall writing quality.
 We offer two options: the structural report and the editor’s report.
-Prices are based upon word count, and there are maximum and minimum caps.
-Use the price calculators below to work out the price for your word count.
+See below for more details on our reports, pricing, editors, and more.

 Content editing options

 The structural report provides all the detail you need to ensure your novel reaches its full potential.
 Typically around 12-14 pages long, it includes a comprehensive assessment of your manuscript and an evaluation of each individual chapter, drilling down into the text to identify problems at a granular level.
 In addition to assessing strengths and weaknesses, it includes recommendations for remedying any problems.

 The editor’s report is an invaluable tool for identifying and remedying all the core issues with a manuscript.
 Usually around 5-6 pages long, it includes an assessment of your novel covering all the core big-picture issues, plus recommendations for tackling any problems.
 However, it doesn’t include analysis of individual chapters.

 Pricing is based on word count.
 Use the calculators below to see the cost for your manuscript.
 Please enquire for bespoke pricing if your word count is less than 30,000 words or more than 200,000 words.

 How to book